Seven decades: driving road transport

-Based on data from 200,000 border crossings, the NELTI study finds that 57% of transport time is lost at these crossings, adding to increased costs of 38% due to unofficial levies, highlighting the potential for TIR to counter these issues.
+Based on data from 200,000 border crossings, the NELTI study found that 57% of transport time is lost at these crossings, adding to increased costs of 38% due to unofficial levies, highlighting the potential for TIR to counter these issues.

-As China’s One Belt One Road initiative later on moves ahead in 2018, IRU’s longstanding, prescient work to reopen ancient Silk Road trade routes has gathered ground and has set the foundations in place for these recent developments which are transforming trade prospects for the region.
-Indeed, China places TIR as one of its top priorities for realising OBOR objectives.
+As China’s One Belt One Road initiative now moves ahead, IRU’s longstanding, prescient work to reopen ancient Silk Road trade routes has gathered ground and has set the foundations in place for recent developments which are transforming trade prospects for the region.
+Indeed, China is using TIR to realise OBOR objectives.

 2010s: digital daring, global growth and a level playing field

-2010 onwards sees an acceleration of IRU’s global reach, with China, India and Pakistan joining the TIR network.
+2010 onwards has seen an acceleration of IRU’s global reach, with China, India and Pakistan joining the TIR network.
 These are just three of the latest countries to ratify the TIR Convention, representing between them 40% of the world’s population.
-IRU’s expansion efforts go truly global.
+IRU’s expansion efforts have gone truly global.

 TIR now has full digital and intermodal capabilities.
 There is a growing web of digital trade corridors inching around the globe – with TIR and e-CMR offering the global standard for digitalised transport.

-The UN adopts a resolution which highlights the importance of e-CMR for bringing innovation to real life and signs a milestone agreement with IRU supporting the full digitalisation of the TIR customs transit procedure.
+The UN has adopted a resolution which highlights the importance of e-CMR for bringing innovation to real life and signed a milestone agreement with IRU supporting the full digitalisation of the TIR customs transit procedure.

-IRU advocates “same service same rules” for new market entrants to a transformed taxi sector, while encouraging innovation across the board.
+IRU has been advocating “same service same rules” for new market entrants to a transformed taxi sector, while encouraging innovation across the board.

-As urban populations multiply, buses and coaches are promoted as part of the solution to reducing the environmental footprint of personal mobility and IRU’s Smartmove campaign highlights the potential benefits to cut emissions, create jobs, reduce road deaths and ease road congestion.
+As urban populations multiply, buses and coaches are promoted as part of the solution to reducing the environmental footprint of personal mobility and IRU’s Smartmove campaign has highlighted the potential benefits to cut emissions, create jobs, reduce road deaths and ease road congestion.

-Guiding the industry into the future, IRU announces its World Congress in Oman in its 70th year – a platform to address current challenges and offer solutions to stay ahead of the innovation curve as the industry looks to the next 70 years.
+Guiding the industry into the future, IRU's World Congress in Oman in 2018 – its 70th year – will be a platform to address current challenges and offer solutions to stay ahead of the innovation curve as the industry looks to the next 70 years.